laoban-dev/laoban-dev.github.io/docs/laoban/LAOBAN.JSON.md

 ## Parents

-It is rare to just have 'a single laoban.json with all the s'.
+It is rare to just have 'a single laoban.json with all the stuff'.
 That would probably violate the principle of 'separation of concerns'.

 Instead, we have the ability to 'merge together' lots of parents.
 A typical `laoban.json` file might look like this: